-All audits performed by the internal audit staffs of State agencies shall be conducted in accordance with Standards adopted by the Board as provided by FCIAA.
+All audits performed by the internal audit staffs of State agencies shall be conducted in accordance with Standards adopted by the BoardSIAAB as provided by FCIAA.
 (10 ILCS 30/2005(f)(1)).
-These Standards shall be summarized in the Quality Assurance Matrix on the Board's website and shall include the:
+These Standards shall be summarized in the Quality Assurance Matrix on the BoardSIAAB's website and shall include the:

-- Mandatory Guidance published by the Institute of Internal Auditors: - ➤ International Standards for the Professional Practice of Internal Auditing (Standards) - > Definition of Internal Auditing; - > Code of Ethics (See also 2.4.1); - Core Principles for the Professional Practice of Internal Auditing; - some implementation guidance (practice advisories) and supplemental guidance (practice guides) published by the Institute of Internal Auditors and adopted by the Board;

-- some government auditing standards published by the U.S. General Accounting Office and adopted by the Board; and - internal audit requirements contained in the Board's Bylaws.
+- Mandatory Guidance The 2024 Global Internal Audit Standards (GIAS) published by the Institute of Internal Auditors (IIA); - International Standards for the Professional Practice of Internal Auditing (Standards) - → Definition of Internal Auditing; - ➤ Code of Ethics (See also 2.4.1); - ➤ Core Principles for the Professional Practice of Internal Auditing; - some implementation some Topical gGuidance (practice advisories) and supplemental guidance (practice guides) published by the Institute of Internal Auditors and adopted by the BoardSIAAB; - some Global Guidance published by the IIA supporting the GIAS; - some government auditing standards published by the U.S. General Accounting Office and adopted by the BoardSIAAB; and - internal audit requirements contained in the BoardSIAAB's Bylaws.